talia-lyon/Software-Engineering-Summative1-2025/README.md

 ### Project Management Tools

 - **GitHub Projects**:
-  - A **Kanban board** was used to track progress across different phases, including backlog, in progress, in review, and completed tasks.
+  - The project utilised GitHub Projects to manage tasks efficiently through a Kanban board, breaking down features into manageable user stories like "File Upload" and "Generate Visualisations."
+This approach follows agile methodologies, which are considered a gold standard in iterative development (Schwaber and Sutherland, 2020).
-  - User stories were created to break down features into manageable tasks, such as "File Upload", "Generate Visualisations", and "Key Metrics Display".
+  - Milestones were set fortasks such as basic data upload and advanced filtering, ensuring timely delivery.
-  - Frequent commits ensured version control and traceability of changes.
-Example commits include:
+  - Regular commits provided version control and traceability of changes, a practice that aligns with Royce’s (1987) recommendations for managing software systems.

 | ![Example User Story](images/example%20user%20story.png) | ![Kanban Board](images/kanban.png) |
 |----------------------------------------------------------|--------------------------------------------|